shapeshift/mobile-app/README.md

 React Native WebView wrapper for app.shapeshift.com

 # Native Environment Setup
-To setup your local environment follow the [react-native environment setup](https://reactnative.dev/docs/environment-setup) and selecting "React Native CLI Quickstart"
+To setup your local environment follow the [react-native environment setup](https://reactnative.dev/docs/set-up-your-environment)

 #### For M1 users
 It is simpler to install CocoaPods via brew rather than using Ruby.